Developing a Memorandum of Understanding

 Carry out preliminary discussions to ensure that your proposed MoU will be suitable for consideration.
 Use this time to establish that the quality and reputation of the other organisation(s) is such that it is a suitable relationship to take forward for the intended activity.

-Academic staff should discuss their proposal with:
+Prior to submission, academic staff should discuss their proposal with:

 - their Head of School/Research Institute Director